jest-cloud/rocket/USAGE.md

 ## Philosophy

-Rocket believes GraphQL in Go should feel like TypeScript Apollo:
+Rocket believes GraphQL in Go should be developer-friendly:

 ✅ **Declarative** - Maps, not switch statements
 ✅ **Convention over configuration** - Sensible defaults